BachiMjavanadze/terminal-gui2/README.md

    - **pinTabBar**

-     - `VSCode` normally hides the tab bar when no files are open.
-When `true` (default), Terminal GUI “tricks” VS Code by opening a non-editable `Terminal GUI` placeholder file so the title/tab bar remains visible even with zero real files.
+     - `VS Code` normally hides the tab bar when no files are open.
+When `true` (default), Terminal GUI “tricks” `VS Code` by opening a non-editable `Terminal GUI` placeholder file so the title/tab bar remains visible even with zero real files.
      - Set to `false` to disable this workaround and allow the tab bar to collapse normally.

-Set to false to disable this behavior.

 ### External Configuration File